hongkiulam/nekostorm/README.md

 To build for the web simply run `npm run build`, however this is assuming the build is hosted on Netlify, otherwise the anime search feature will not work

+#### Package

+`electron-builder` is used to package for multiple-platforms, for convenience I've used their provided Docker images which will allow us to build for Windows and Linux.

+`docker-compose up -d`

+`docker run containername`

+This will build the packaged apps within the container, to access the files we can use `docker cp`

+`docker cp containerid:/app/out-eb ./`

 ---

 _Used [nyaaclient](https://github.com/hongkiulam/nyaaclient) as a starting point._